abubinski/azure-aks-docs/articles/aks/app-routing.md

 This article shows you how to deploy and configure a basic Ingress controller in your AKS cluster.

+> [!NOTE] Due to the [retirement of the Ingress NGINX][aks-nginx-retirement] project, it is highly recommended to migrate to the [application routing Gateway API implementation][app-routing-gateway-api].
+Microsoft will provide official support for Application Routing add-on Ingress NGINX resources through November 2026 and only for critical security patches during this period.

 ## Application routing add-on with NGINX features

 The application routing add-on with NGINX delivers the following: